Real business-cycle theory: Stylized facts

 Economists have come up with many ideas to answer the above question.
 The one which currently dominates the academic literature on real business cycle theory was introduced by Finn E. Kydland and Edward C. Prescott in their 1982 work Time to Build And Aggregate Fluctuations.
-They envisioned this factor to be technological shocks—i.e., random fluctuations in the productivity level that shifted the constant growth trend up or down.
-Examples of such shocks include innovations, bad weather, imported oil price increase, stricter environmental and safety regulations, etc. The general gist is that something occurs that directly changes the effectiveness of capital and/or labour.
-This in turn affects the decisions of workers and firms, who in turn change what they buy and produce and thus eventually affect output.
-RBC models predict time sequences of allocation for consumption, investment, etc. given these shocks.
+They envisioned this factor as technological shocks—i.e., random fluctuations in the productivity level that shifted the constant growth trend up or down.
+Examples of such shocks include innovations, bad weather, increased imports oil price, stricter environmental and safety regulations, etc. The general gist is that something directly changes the effectiveness of capital and/or labor.
+This affects the decisions of workers and firms, who in turn change what they buy and produce and thus eventually affect output.
+Given these shocks, RBC models predict time sequences of allocation for consumption, investment, etc.

 But exactly how do these productivity shocks cause ups and downs in economic activity?
 Consider a positive but temporary shock to productivity.
 This momentarily increases the effectiveness of workers and capital, allowing a given level of capital and labor to produce more output.

 Individuals face two types of tradeoffs.
 One is the consumption-investment decision.
 Since productivity is higher, people have more output to consume.
 An individual might choose to consume all of it today.
-But if he values future consumption, all that extra output might not be worth consuming in its entirety today.
+But if he values future consumption, all that extra output might not be worth consuming today.
 Instead, he may consume some but invest the rest in capital to enhance production in subsequent periods and thus increase future consumption.
 This explains why investment spending is more volatile than consumption.
-The life-cycle hypothesis argues that households base their consumption decisions on expected lifetime income and so they prefer to "smooth" consumption over time.
+The life-cycle hypothesis argues that households base their consumption decisions on expected lifetime income, so they prefer "smooth" consumption over time.
 They will thus save (and invest) in periods of high income and defer consumption of this to periods of low income.

 The other decision is the labor-leisure tradeoff.
-Higher productivity encourages substitution of current work for future work since workers will earn more per hour today compared to tomorrow.
-More labor and less leisure results in higher output today. greater consumption and investment today.
-On the other hand, there is an opposing effect: since workers are earning more, they may not want to work as much today and in future periods.
-However, given the pro-cyclical nature of labor, it seems that the above substitution effect dominates this income effect.
+Higher productivity encourages substituting current work for future work since workers will earn more per hour today compared to tomorrow.
+More labor and less leisure results in greater output, consumption, and investment today.
+On the other hand, there is an opposing effect: since workers earn more, they may not want to work as much today and in the future.
+However, given the procyclical nature of labor, it seems that the above substitution effect dominates this income effect.